inverse surveillance project

-This campaign has received supported from: PILLARS Fund; MacArthur Foundation; Ford Foundation; Chicago Media Project; New America Foundation; MIT Open Documentary Lab/ Co-Creation Studio; PBS “POV”; Firelight Media; and M Power Change.
+This campaign has received support from: PILLARS Fund; MacArthur Foundation; Ford Foundation; Chicago Media Project; New America Foundation; MIT Open Documentary Lab/ Co-Creation Studio; PBS “POV”; Firelight Media; Muslim Wellness Foundation; GumShoe Project and M-Power Change.

-Our campaign will kick-off in fall of 2019, ahead of our PBS National Broadcast on October 14th, check back here for more details soon.
+Our campaign will kick-off ahead of our PBS National Broadcast on October 14th, check back here for more details soon.